PaulZC/IridiumSBD/documentation/README.md

 Note that at the lowest-level, Iridium SBD transactions always involve the sending _and_ receiving of exactly one message (if one is available).
 That means that if you call the send-only variants **sendSBDText** or **sendSBDBinary** and messages happen to be waiting in your incoming (RX) message queue, the first of these is discarded and irrevocably lost.
-This may be perfectly acceptable for an  application that doesn’t care about inbound messages, but if there is some chance that you will need to process one, call **sendReceiveSBDText** or **sendReceiveSBDBinary** instead.
+This may be perfectly acceptable for an  application that doesn't care about inbound messages, but if there is some chance that you will need to process one, call **sendReceiveSBDText** or **sendReceiveSBDBinary** instead.

 If your application is _receive-only_, call **sendReceiveSBDText** with a **NULL** outbound message parameter.